Lowest Mortgage Rate in Canada. Starting from 2.49%

 • Keep your original (lower) rate on the main balance

-• Flexibility to choose a shorter or longer term depending on your budget or to line up with your first mortgage renewal date
+• Flexibility to choose a shorter or longer term, or to line up with your first mortgage renewal date

 • Pay lower interest rates than borrowing through a private loan or credit card